Tesla (NASDAQ: TSLA) is set to report its quarterly earnings on October 22, 2025, following a turbulent year marked by declining sales.

 Notably, Tesla’s recent gains have been fueled by several factors, including full-capacity factory operations, gross margins expected to recover to around 18%, and net income projected near $1.9 billion.

-Investor sentiment has also been boosted by CEO Elon Musk stepping back from the political spotlight, allowing focus to return to operational execution and the product roadmap.
+Investor sentiment has also been lifted by CEO Elon Musk stepping back from the political spotlight, allowing focus to shift back to operational execution and the product roadmap.
+At the same time, investors are looking ahead to Tesla’s shareholder meeting on November 6, where Musk’s $1 trillion pay package will be voted on.

 However, structural challenges persist.
 The expiration of the $7,500 US federal EV tax credit may soften demand, while growing competition from low-cost Chinese manufacturers like BYD and NIO, as well as European legacy automakers, could pressure margins.